leibatt/ssb-tools/setup/sqlite/README.md

 # using run-workflow.sh with SQLite
-To run a workflow using the main bash script and SQLite, run the following in the root repository folder (i.e., the `ssb-tools-fork` root folder):
+To run SSB using the main bash script and SQLite, run the following in the root repository folder (i.e., the `ssb-tools-fork` root folder):
 ```
 ./run-workflow.sh [env folder location] sqlite [result destination]
 ```